Skip to content

 Nitrate in Connecticut Drinking Water

-Nitrate has been detected in water systems serving 14,535 ZIP codes nationwide.
+Nitrate has been detected in 107 Connecticut ZIP codes, above a limit or health guideline in 32.
 Here is what you need to know about nitrate in your drinking water and how it may affect your household.

 What Is Nitrate?